rpoleski/MulensModel/developers_board.md

 (__boldfaced__ correspond to this month goals; try to put important stuff at the top)

 * __PSPL manual__
-* os.path - source/MulensModel/binarylens.py with VBB and MODULE\_PATH in examples and use cases
+* os.path - MODULE\_PATH in examples and use cases
 * anything from use cases that does not work yet -- see TODO.md file
 * correct documentation for existing code
 * xallarap - use case, unit test, and code itself